The Business Opportunity of Providing On-Demand Service to Small Business

-In fact, according to the Freelancing in America: 2017 survey by Upwork and Freelancers Union, freelance consultants will constitute the majority of the U.S. workforce majority within a decade, with nearly 50 percent of millennial workers already freelancing.
+In fact, according to the Freelancing in America: 2017 survey by Upwork and Freelancers Union, freelance consultants will constitute the majority of the U.S. workforce majority within a decade, with nearly 50% of millennial workers already freelancing.

 Small businesses are particularly likely to make use of on-demand services, as they typically do not require (and cannot afford) full-time expertise in various disciplines such as accounting, technology services, human resources, bookkeeping and accounting, legal, and general consulting.
-According to the Wasp Small Business Survey, for instance, 70 percent of small businesses outsource tax preparation.
+According to the 2017 Wasp Barcode Small Business Survey, for instance, 70% of small businesses outsource tax preparation.

 A consultant must have certifications and educational background.
 Also, a consultant must: